devak23/banking-finance/StockMarkets.md

 - It can be compared to other investment modes like bonds, mutual funds to compare if you get the same returns over there.
 - It clearly tells the investor to invest only if ROCE > Cost of capital

+#### _Compound Annual Growth Rate_ (CAGR)
+CAGR (sometimes pronounced 'kager') is a geometric progression ratio that provides a constant rate of return over the time period.
+A basic growth rate is expressed as a difference between two values in time in terms of percentage of the first value.

+i.e. Growth = (present - past)/ past x 100

+This is fine if you are just having 2 values to deal with.
+In practical cases such as revenue each year, if you were to find the average revenue per year then the simple growth formula isn't accurate.
+Considering compounding effect, the new value becomes a multiple of old with a growth exponential

+i.e present = past (1 + growth) ^ n  {where n is the period}
+Therefore solving for growth,

+Growth (compounded annual growth) = (present /past) ^ (1/n) - 1